-Is there anything better than cycling to a weekend farmers market or cruising your local bike path?
-No?
-Then a hybrid bike is the perfect way for you to take your workouts outdoors.
+If you already love cycling to a weekend farmers' market or cruising your local bike path, a hybrid bike may be the perfect way for you to take your workouts outdoors.

 Video of the Day

-As their name suggests, hybrids are all about versatility.
+As the name suggests, hybrids are all about versatility.
 For most everyday cyclists, they are the best wheels to buy.

 What Is a Hybrid Bike?

-A hybrid, sometimes called a fitness bike, is a jack-of-all-trades set of wheels that you can ride for in all sorts of situations.
-(Unlike mountain, road and gravel bikes, which are meant specific terrains and types of rides.)
-These all-purpose rides are great for commuting, running errands, cycling workouts, keeping up with your kids and other non-competitive uses.
+A hybrid, sometimes called a fitness bike, is a jack-of-all-trades set of wheels you can ride in all sorts of situations (unlike mountain, road and gravel bikes, which are meant specific terrains and types of rides).
+These all-purpose bikes are great for commuting, running errands, cycling workouts, keeping up with your kids and other non-competitive uses.